ThePhD/future_cxx/papers/source/C - typeof.md

 Any implementation that can process `sizeof("foo")` is already doing `sizeof(typeof("foo"))` internally.
 This feature is the most "existing practice"-iest feature to be proposed to the C Standard, possibly in the entire history of the C standard.

+Furthermore, [putting a type or a VLA-type computation results in an idempotent](https://godbolt.org/z/3hqr6x) type computation that simply yields that type in most implementations that support the feature.

 # Wording